PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 The very different chapter names compared to the release version of the story are not a mere stylistic difference, but a reflection of the very different story that was developed at the time.

+[Add: Here summary of the Story 3.3 + comparison to the Orpheus story, how it evolved from there, what remained, what changed, what was removed]

 ### Story Abstract as of May 1999

+[Add here the story from the table in the Main Mission doc?]

 ## Phoenix (1999-2000)